guiinow/guiinow/README.md

 I'm looking to collaborate on projects that may contribute to decrease inequality of access to information.

-Ask me about: politics, coffee, wine, music, engineering stuff...
+Ask me about: politics, coffee, wine, music, engineering...

 I dedicate part of my time to volunteer work as second treasurer at the Rotaract club.